 The reason this is worth mentioning is because of the way this neckline, in particular, creates this visual expansion to the neck and shoulder area, which balances out with your heavier lower body.

 One of the best silhouettes for jeans you can always count on is bootcut.
 Bootcut jeans are well fitted from your butt to your thighs, and start to widen below the knee, which makes it just wide enough to accommodate a boot under them and thus the name “boot-cut”.

 This is the classic and offers a way to balance wider hips and bum.
 Plus, bootcut jeans make legs look longer and leaner – who doesn’t want that benefit?

 Avoid Skinny Jeans

 If you have a heavier bottom, you need to be very careful with anything that clings to your buttocks and thighs.
-That mean that the ever popular skinny jean isn’t your best friend.
+That means that the ever-popular skinny jean isn’t your best friend.

 The problem that comes with skinny fit is that it has a way of emphasizing a pear shape in a way that makes the hips and thighs appear larger.